denozordec/remnawave-telegram-shop/readme.md

 - The notification includes the exact expiration date and a convenient button to renew the subscription
 - Notifications are sent in the user's preferred language

-## Inbound Configuration
+## Squad Configuration

-The bot supports selective inbound assignment to users:
+The bot supports selective squad assignment to users:

-- Configure specific inbound UUIDs in the `INBOUND_UUIDS` environment variable (comma-separated)
+- Configure specific squad UUIDs in the `SQUADS_UUIDS` environment variable (comma-separated)
-- If specified, only inbounds with matching UUIDs will be assigned to new users
+- If specified, only squads with matching UUIDs will be assigned to new users
-- If no inbounds match the specified UUIDs or the variable is empty, all available inbounds will be assigned
+- If no squads match the specified UUIDs or the variable is empty, all available squads will be assigned
 - This feature allows fine-grained control over which connection methods are available to users

 ## Plugins and Dependencies